nuvla/documentation/docs/nuvla/user-guide/add-apps.md

 ![edit-app](/assets/img/edit-app.png)

-By default, the **subtype** for new Applications is set to "Docker".
-If you want to create a Kubernetes application instead, this is the field you have to change.

 Quick explanation of most relevant Component fields:
  - **URLs**, **Output Parameters** and **Data Binding**: exactly the same as for [Components](#components)
  - **Files**: you can create secrets and configuration files to be used by the containers in your application.
 This is where you defined those.
 Make sure the file name matches the one referenced from within the Compose file/Manifest